Economy introductions: the size of government debt

-That £1.7 trillion is what the government owes to the private sector.
-It doesn’t include money owed between different branches of the government—in other words, it doesn’t count what the government owes itself—or the debts of banks owned by the government.
+We're quoting the main official measure of government debt: public sector net debt excluding banks.
+This is what the government owes to the private sector.
+It doesn’t include money owed between different branches of the state—in other words, it doesn’t count what the government owes itself—or the debts of banks owned by the government.

 Debt versus deficit